Special Selection Review BoardOctober 4, 2021

-The Special Selection Review Board was recently created and is yet to be implemented.
+The Special Selection Review Board was recently created and is being implemented, will little guidance for those affected.
 Essentially, The Army has created a new level of promotion screening, starting in June of 2021.
 The System was modified in the FY20 NDAA, which directs that substantiated adverse screening results are to be presented to the board of officers considering promotion to: MAJ-COL (Active Duty) and COL (Reserves).

 All eligible board candidates will be screened for existing or pending adverse information.
 Importantly, this includes the Army Inspector General (DAIG) databases, the Criminal Investigative Command (CIC/CID) databases, and any adverse information (Court-Martial, GOMOR, Article 15, etc.) regardless of where filed.
 This means, that unlike previously, adverse information filed in the restricted section of an Officer's OMPF will now be shown to the board.